pivlab/onboarding/docs/cu_dbmi.md

 As a new member of the lab, you're also a member of the CU Department of Biomedical Informatics (DBMI).
 The list below contains a series of tasks that you will likely need to complete to fully join the DBMI.

-* **Request access to the [Research Informatics' Slack workspace](https://app.slack.com/client/T059SDTDE14)**.
+* **Request access to the Research Informatics' Slack workspace**.
 Many faculty members, postdocs and students are part of this workspace, and it is convenient to be in touch with the rest.
+Please contact Milton to get an invitation to it.
 * **Request access to the [Alpine Cluster](https://www.colorado.edu/rc/alpine).**
 If you're part of the lab, you'll likely need computational resources to run your experiments on large datasets.
 * **Setup the CU VPN in your laptop**